NHOrus/srwq-compilation/episode-10.md

 "Oh, now you figure out how to questions orders, when you can barely talk.
 Wonderful.
 The Elpis Wastes are open ground, even the mountains aren't tall enough for cover anymore, and the EFA have filled it with sensors and boobytraps.
 Besides, the last report from Irm said your brothers and sisters were headed to Mehico for tequila.
 I figure they're worth meeting up with, for military support if not conversation.

 "And, if we do swing south, theres a chance we'll get a good look at that Geist thing in action.
 I want to know just how well it handles itself in a fight.
 It could be very important in the days to come..."
-Haken Browning !zHe7DH816A Fri 05 Feb 2010 02:24:02 No.4479670 Report
->>4479653
->Besides, the last report from Irm said your brothers and sisters were headed to Mehico for tequila.

-And now someone's gonna draw me and Aschen doing shooters off Echidna's stomach, assuming I'm actually of legal age in this iteration of OG no Sekai And Environs.
-Anonymous Fri 05 Feb 2010 02:51:02 No.4479824 Report
-Quoted By: >>4480087
-Maybe Katina should try to add W-17 to the harem at some point.

-Not like she would put up much resistance if we ordered her to.
-Sciencegar Sciencebolt Fri 05 Feb 2010 03:01:02 No.4479873 Report
 The waiting is unbearable, but finally the third signal flare is sighted over the horizon: All three of the Irregular ships have engaged their targets.
 The Trilobites engines flare up and it boosts off, heading southwest in the desperate hope of finding a gap in the EFA lines.

 "All gunners at stations?"